-Dollar lifted by Fed leadership talk, shares tread water
+Fed leadership talk lifts dollar, shares tread water

-LONDON (Reuters) - The dollar got a lift on Wednesday after a report that Republican senators were leaning toward John Taylor to be the next Federal Reserve chief, while share markets turned flat after a run of highs.
+LONDON (Reuters) - The dollar got a lift on Wednesday after a report that Republican senators were leaning towards John Taylor to be the next Federal Reserve chief, while share markets turned flat after a run of highs.

-Sterling got a boost after data showed Britain’s economy picked up speed in the third quarter, bolstering the case for the Bank of England to raise UK interest rates next week for the first time in more than a decade.

 On Tuesday, a source familiar with the matter said U.S. President Donald Trump had polled Republicans on whether they would prefer Stanford University economist John Taylor or current Fed Governor Jerome Powell to be the next U.S. central bank chief, and more senators preferred Taylor.

-That helped send the index that measures the dollar against a basket of peers up 0.3 percent, even though it had gone flat on the day against the yen at 113.92 JPY=.
+That helped send the dollar up to a three-month high against the yen at 114.24 JPY=EBS, while the index that measures its broader strength rose 0.1 percent. .DXY

-The dollar also got support from the yield on the U.S. 10-year Treasury.
+The dollar was also supported by the yield on the U.S. 10-year Treasury.
 It was at 2.42 percent having finally broken above the long-standing 2.4 percent barrier this week.
 US10YT=TWEB

 For Fed-focused traders, Taylor is seen as someone who could quicken the pace of interest rate increases compared with Fed Chair Janet Yellen, whose term expires next February.

-“Anything that reduces the probability of Yellen being reappointed necessarily means the Fed looks more hawkish than it would otherwise,” said the RBC’s head of currency strategy Adam Cole, in London.

-“The general perception is that there’s no one more dovish than Yellen,” he said.
+“The greenback remains firm, but the overhanging questions provide two-way risks over the coming few weeks – less so the FOMC (Federal Open Markets Committee) which looks locked in for a December rate hike, than on the progress of tax reform through Congress and the Fed Chair nomination,” said Saxo Bank’s head of FX strategy John Hardy.

-Elsewhere in currencies, the Australian dollar skidded 0.7 percent to $0.7718 AUD=D4, touching its lowest levels since mid-July after weak consumer price figures prompted investors to pare expectations of further tightening from the Reserve Bank of Australia.
+Elsewhere in currencies, the Australian dollar dropped 1 percent to $0.7700 AUD=D4, touching its lowest levels since mid-July after weak inflation numbers prompted investors to pare expectations of further tightening from the Reserve Bank of Australia.

-The MSCI world equity index .MIWD00000PUS, which tracks shares in 47 countries, was flat as a muted open in Europe counterbalanced earlier gains in Asia.
+The MSCI world equity index .MIWD00000PUS, which tracks shares in 47 countries, was flat as a muted gains in Europe counterbalanced earlier gains in Asia.
+Wall street futures were set to open lower.
+ESc1

 MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS ended the session up 0.1 percent as India, South Korea and Indonesia all hit record highs.